MartynaPlomecka/AI4Health/README.md

 * **train_features_source.csv** <br />
 1440 rows (subjects) x 5511 columns (ID,demographics and features)<br />
   Columns 1-3 contain ID, gender and age. <br />
-  Columns 4-5375 contain power values of each parcel for the frequencies 1 to 40 Hz <br />
+  Columns 4-5375 contain power values of each parcel for the frequencies 1 to 40 Hz. <br />
   Columns 5376 – 5511 contain the aperiodic intercept and slope parameter for each parcel. <br />
 * **test_features_source_classification.csv** <br />
   This table contains test features that are used for the classification task. <br />